About the Missouri River – A Guide to Fly Fishing

 - Wolf Creek Bridge: Easy wade-fishing access and a good put-in spot for boats.

-- Stickney Creek, Spite Hill, Mid-Canon: Additional access points downstream.
+- Stickney Creek, Spite Hill, Mid-Canon, Pruitt Creek and Pelican Point: Additional access points downstream.

 - Rod: 9’ 5wt or 6wt rod for versatility.